This page describes how to set the appearance of a chart:

 The Log scale on Y-axis option rescales the chart's Y-values logarithmically.
+You can scale the left Y-axis, the right Y-axis, or both axes.
 This rescaling is useful when values cluster tightly within a small range.
-Check to box to enable this option, and uncheck it to disable it.
+Check the box to enable this option, and clear the box to disable it.

 The following screenshots show the same chart with the default Y-axis and with a log-scaled Y-axis.

 To be able to view a widget's configuration as described by the Cloud Monitoring API, click Show API Mode in Configuration.